moosecreates/tailtown/docs/ROADMAP.md

 Cash amount paid after discount can have strange partial penny issues ✅ New orders are displaying all kennels and not taking availability into account (Fixed May 6, 2025) ✅ Total price under reservation details is not reflecting the add ons and discounts.
-(Fixed May 6, 2025) Staff scheduling should be reduced to rounded hours and only display minutes when needed Staff schedule should have a way to show a starting assignment location Saving in staff scheduling creates a duplicate shift rather than updating ✅ Add-on sales are now working on all reservation types (Fixed May 11, 2025) Add feeding schedule to kennel cards with weekly dates automatically added
+(Fixed May 6, 2025) ✅ Staff scheduling now uses compact time format (minutes only shown when needed) (Fixed May 12, 2025) ✅ Staff schedule now shows starting assignment location (Fixed May 12, 2025) ✅ Fixed duplicate shift creation when updating staff schedules (Fixed May 12, 2025) ✅ Add-on sales are now working on all reservation types (Fixed May 11, 2025) Add feeding schedule to kennel cards with weekly dates automatically added